tschm/.github/README.md

 run the 3rd party pre-commit/action step.

 In the test job we run the cvxgrp action performing all tests.
-The action would checkout the repository first.
-In the second step we share the coverage results with yet another 3rdd party GitHub action.
+We share the coverage results with yet another 3rdd party GitHub action.

 It is very common to use external GitHub actions.